SrijanKhare1496/Mycalculator/README.md

 # Mycalculator
-   This is the simple addition program using cordova.
+   This is the simple program where we perform basic addition,substraction,multiplication or division by using cordova.

 ##### In Summary :-
   Hello my name is *SRIJAN* and i created this project and i am sharing my experience  how i create the project.
 For this first i create cordova project and then in cordova project i write my code for project requirment , then i create a git repository and clone the repository after this  i add and commit and pushed  project in git repository.